emontoya2/csubRcomp-git/docs/03-reg.md

 <img src="03-reg_files/figure-html/unnamed-chunk-30-2.png" width="672" style="display: block; margin: auto;" />

+### Residual plots from the tactile package

+The R package `tactile` expands the functionality of `xyplot()` so that it creates a set of residual plot by specifying only an *lm object*.
+Specifically, for a SLR model fit, it will provide the following residual plots:

+- **Residuals vs. predicted values**: This residual plot shows the relationship between the residuals and the predicted values.
+The plot helps to assess assumptions 1, 2, and 4.
+A plot that shows no clear pattern or trend, no outlying observations, and a spread that is fairly constant suggest that these assumptions are reasonable.
+If there is a pattern or structure in the residual plot, this suggests that there may be dependence between the observations.
+Similarly, if spread of residuals change as a function of predicted values, it suggests non-constant variance.

+- **Normal QQ-plot of the residuals**: The plot helps to assess assumption 3.
+If the residuals are normally distributed, the points on the plot will roughly follow a straight line.

+- **Standardized residuals vs. predicted values**.
+This residual plot is generally referred to as a scale-location plot.
+This plots the square root of the standardized residual versus the predicted values.
+Note that standardization has these transformed residuals to have a mean of zero and a standard deviation of one.
+This allows for comparisons between models with different explanatory variables or dependent variables on different scales.
+It is analyzed and interpreted in the same manner as the residuals vs. predicted values plot.

+- **Residuals vs. leverage plot**.
+This plot shows the leverage (the degree to which an observation affects the estimated slope of the fitted regression line) against the standardized residuals.
+Although it helps identify potential influential outliers (such outliers have high leverage and correspond to a large residual), a plot that shows no clear pattern or trend and and a spread that is fairly constant suggest that will suggest assumptions 1 and 4 are reasonable.
+If the spread of standardized residuals changes as a function of leverage, it indicates non-constant variance.
+Similarly, a trend or pattern as a function of leverage would indicate a violation of assumption 1.

 ### Testing departures from normality

 **R** code is provided to carry out the Shapiro-Wilk and Lilliefors (Kolmogorov-Smirnov) test for normality.
 Both of these test may be used to detect if the residuals do not follow a normal distribution.
 The null hypothesis is that the residuals are normally distributed.
 The alternative is that they are not normally distributed.
 Thus, we are not testing if the residuals are normally distributed but rather if they depart from the normal distribution.